 Wilson sits on the board of Hot Bread Kitchen, an organization that supports foreign-born and low-income women and men through a bakery project and training program, and Highline, a public park on the elevated rail line on Manhattan’s West Side.

-The successful venture capitalist is also very active in the non-profit world.
+The successful angel investor is also very active in the non-profit world.
 She chaired Making Opportunities in Upgrading Schools in Education (MOUSE), an organization that helps supply new technology to inner-city schools.

 Founder and Investor at Gotham Gal Ventures (Founded in 2008)